Your basket is currently empty!

 Richard Lee’s Ultra-Low Noise MC Head Amp

-This design was a development of Marshall Leach’s MC head-amp from the 1970’s and to my knowledge, Richard Lee’s implementation presented here has not been bested in terms of noise – about 280pV/rt Hz in a well implemented exemplar other than in the Hifisonix X-Altra MC/MM Phono Preamplifier.
+This design was a development of Marshall Leach’s MC head-amp, from the 1970s, and to my knowledge, Richard Lee’s implementation presented here has not been bested in terms of noise – about 280pV/rt Hz in a well-implemented exemplar – other than in the Hifisonix X-Altra MC/MM Phono Preamplifier.
 Importantly, it requires only about 12mA current…

 My Loudspeakers